-I’ll also have 8 registered account transfers between institutions over the next three months, with a whole bunch more coming up in the fall.
-Things are not really slowing down volume-wise with our financial accounting this year.
+I’ll also have eight registered account transfers between institutions over the next three months, with a bunch more coming up in the fall.
+Things are not slowing down volume-wise with our financial accounting this year.

 I guess there’s no rest for the wicked!
 LOL

-On the plus side, hubby and I had the 1st of our 5 trips this month, and all it cost was 1 tank of gas plus roughly $100 from our Entertainment and Gift Savings to treat ourselves to three lunches out and $20 grocery money for our room snacks and beverages.
+On the plus side, hubby and I had the 1st of our five trips this month, and all it cost was one tank of gas plus roughly $100 from our Entertainment and Gift Savings to treat ourselves to three lunches out and $20 grocery money for our room snacks and beverages.

-I had extra money saved up for our summer gas needs, so we didn’t actually have to touch our vacation savings at all!
+I had extra money saved up for our summer gas needs, so we didn’t have to touch our vacation savings!
 Woo Hoo! < Picture me doing a happy dance!>

-I used Marriott Bonvoy points to pay for our 3 nights of hotel, and that included a hot breakfast daily and evening hours deserves & milk/chocolate milk/soft drinks/bottled water.
+I used Marriott Bonvoy points to pay for our three nights of hotel, including a hot breakfast daily and evening hours deserves & milk/chocolate milk/soft drinks/bottled water.

 They also have yogurt on the breakfast bar, so I always grab one for my evening snack.
 On the other hand, Hubby enjoys a few Cheetos or Fritos with a soft drink loaded with ice.